Elliott-yzy/funform/README.md

   - If the graduation date is in the future, [graduate/graduated] is _"graduate"_, otherwise it is _"graduated"_.
   - [graduation date] is the `graduation date` in the format _"[3-letter month abbreviation] [DD] [YYYY]"_.
 For example, `25/06/2024` will show _"Jun 25 2024"_.
     - You can find the expected 3-letter month abbreviation in the `Graduation Date` calendar dropdown.
-  - If `other` input field is invalid or empty, it does not need to be included in [favourite courses].
+  - If `other` input field is invalid or empty, it does not need to be included in [favourite courses] and there is no invalid message for this.
   - If no course is selected (`other` input field is considered a course), [favourite courses] is _"I have no favourite course"_
   - If 1 course is selected (`other` input field is considered a course), [favourite courses] is _"my favourite course is [course1]"_
   - If 2 courses are selected (`other` input field is considered a course), [favourite courses] is _"my favourite courses are [course1], and [course2]"_